-Online Doctor of Health Sciences (DHS)
+Online Doctor of Health Sciences (DHSc)

 Earning a doctorate can be a challenge for many working professionals.
 However, many institutions now offer doctor of health sciences degrees entirely online.
 These programs can be either full-time or part-time to help students balance work, studies, and family all without having to relocate.
 All programs require that coursework be completed within a given quarter or semester.